Fort Richardson (Texas): History

 Life was hard for a soldier at Fort Richardson.
 Routine duties included long, arduous patrols along the frontier from Clay and Jack Counties west to Palo Duro Canyon near present-day Amarillo.
-Battles with Comanche and Kiowa Indians became commonplace as the U.S. cavalry and infantry units sought to prove their ability to repel attacks and facilitate white settlement.
+Battles with Comanche and Kiowa became commonplace as the U.S. cavalry and infantry units sought to prove their ability to repel attacks and facilitate white settlement.

 In 1871 while touring the system, General William T. Sherman stayed at Fort Richardson and narrowly missed the Warren Wagon Train Raid.
 General Sherman arrived at Fort Sill and arrested Kiowa chiefs Satanta and Big Tree, and had them sent to Jacksboro to stand trial for their role in the massacre.
 In July 1871, they were tried, convicted, and sentenced to death, which was later commuted to life in prison.
-They were the first Indians tried and convicted in a Texas civil court system.
+They were the first Native Americans tried and convicted in a Texas civil court system.

 Following these events, General Sherman authorized the commander of the 4th Cavalry, Colonel Ranald S. Mackenzie, to begin offensive operations against the Comanche and Kiowa in the Texas Panhandle.
 One scouting party fought in the Battle of Palo Duro Canyon in September 1874, a U.S. victory that ended the Red River War with Quanah Parker's Comanches and Red Warbonnet's Kiowas.
 The cavalry captured so much of the tribes' provisions that they were forced to move back to reservations in Oklahoma before winter.
 This battle was largely responsible for the end to Comanche and Kiowa raids along the northern frontier between Oklahoma and Texas.